 - Critical Finish: Remember the “Fatality” moves in Mortal Kombat?
 Critical Finish is something like that; a devastating special move used to knock your opponent out in one blow.
 This is done using by pressing A + B + K when any one of the following conditions is met: 1) Your opponent’s Soul Gauge is flashing red 2) Your opponent is in a Soul Crush state or 3) You get your opponent into a Soul Crush state when the first strike of your Critical Finish hits.

 - Active Purge: Pressing Down Down Down A+B+K will remove your armor all at once.
 It restores your Soul Gauge (thereby reducing the risk of being hit with a Critical Finish), but lowering your defense significantly.

-You can also save yourself all the trouble from searching for these things online by making use of the game’s Training mode, since you can view all the characters’ move lists there.
+You can also save yourself all the trouble of searching for these things online by making use of the game’s Training mode since you can view all the characters’ move lists there.

 El Santos is a marketing & advertising professional by day and gamer/bookworm/tarot reader by night.
 She’s prone to sudden fits of fangirling over her varied interests: video games, fiction, art, folkore, anime, and tarot.
 She currently lives with her husband and 2 rescue cats.